CamTangalakis/CamTangalakis/README.md

 ### Hi there 👋

-I recently graduated App Academy and have learned so much in a short time.
-I have several projects (solo and collaborative) that show a little bit of what I can do!
+I graduated from App Academy in 2022, and since then have been incredibly lucky to have found my way to Twitch.
+I worked there as an apprentice before being hired on full time, and was recently laid off during the last round of cuts.
+I leanred so much in my time at Twitch, and look forward to continue learning and becoming the best software engineer I can be.
+I have several old projects (solo and collaborative) in this repo that show a little bit of what I can do!
 I love to create fun, colorful sites that are full of personality.
 I'm currently updating these sites to make them more intuitive, stylish, and streamlined.
 I want everything I touch to be the absolute best it can be, and I'm never 100% satisfied.
 Progress, not perfection!

 I'm looking forward to growing and learning for the rest of my life, and I hope you all enjoy or are inspired by what you see!
 Happy coding!